 - if a compulsory retirement scheme should be introduced (1997)

 - if the national flag should be changed (2015/2016)

 - if the recreational use of cannabis should be legalised (2020)

 New Zealand has had two referendums to ask if the parliamentary term should be changed – in 1967 and 1990.
 In both cases the majority of voters wanted to keep the term of three years.

-In 1993, following the 1992 consultative referendum, there was a binding referendum on whether New Zealand should change from the first-past-the-post electoral system to the mixed-member proportional (MMP) electoral system.
-Of those who voted, 54% wanted to change to MMP.
+In 1993, following the 1992 consultative referendum, there was a binding referendum on whether New Zealand would change from the first-past-the-post electoral system to the mixed-member proportional (MMP) electoral system.
+Of those who voted, nearly 54% wanted to change to MMP.

-Since 1994 referendums can be held on a question that has received the support of 10% of voters via signed petitions in a 12-month period.
-This is a very high number – more than 300,000 people in 2012.
-By 2012 there had been four citizens-initiated referendums on:
+Since 1994 referendums have been able to be held on a question that has received the support of 10% of voters via signed petitions in a 12-month period.
+By 2020 there had been citizens-initiated referendums on:

 - not reducing the number of professional firefighters employed in New Zealand

 - reforming the criminal justice system by ‘imposing minimum sentences and hard labour’

 - whether corporal punishment ‘as a part of good parental correction [should] be a criminal offence in New Zealand’